magesuite/creative-patterns/README.md

 ## Contributing

 1. Clone it!
-2. Create your feature branch: `git checkout -b feature/my-new-feature`
+2. Create your feature branch: `git checkout -b feature-my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/my-new-feature`
+4. Push to the branch: `git push origin feature-my-new-feature`
 5. Submit a merge request :D

-## History

-TODO: Write history

 ## Credits